 Il Fagiano del Grand Hotel Fasano

 The terrace with a view is breathtaking, perfect for a summer lunch or an atmospheric dinner.
 The restaurant also boasts a beautiful garden surrounded by greenery overlooking the lake, for an unforgettable experience, perfect for those who love fish, including seafood.
-In fact, fish prevails on the table, mainly from the sea, with the opportunity to taste dishes that have made the history of a restaurant in business since 1965, such as Carnaroli rice creamed with Bagoss.
+Fish prevails on the table, mainly from the sea, with the opportunity to taste dishes that have made history of a restaurant in business since 1965, such as Carnaroli rice creamed with Bagoss.

 Senso Lake Garda

 The new gourmet restaurant of Chef Alfio Ghezzi is located inside the recent five-star hotel Eala.
 The enchanting location and menu were designed specially to pay homage to Lake Garda as per the title of the tasting menu: asparagus, sesame, and sardine powder; lettuce, peas, and licorice tench broth; carpione of radishes.